 Disabling the trigger for your path lets the contacts who are already on the path finish it, but it prevents new contacts from joining the path.

-Ending a path prevents new contacts from joining the path stops sending email and SMS communications to contacts who are already following your path.
+Ending a path prevents new contacts from joining the path and stops sending email and SMS communications to contacts already following your path.

 Copyright © 2025 · All Rights Reserved · Constant Contact · Privacy Center